nix-community/home-manager/docs/manual/nix-flakes/nix-darwin.md

   };
 }
 ```

+Use `home-manager.extraSpecialArgs` to pass arguments from your flake to
+`home.nix` and any imported Home Manager modules.
+For example, the
+configuration above makes the complete `inputs` attrset available to modules,
+so they can declare arguments such as `{ inputs, ... }:`.

+The lower-level mechanism behind this is `_module.args`.
+Set
+`_module.args.<name>` from inside a module only when you need to provide a
+module argument from within the module graph itself.
+For values that originate
+outside the module graph, such as flake inputs, prefer
+`home-manager.extraSpecialArgs`.

 and it is also rebuilt with the nix-darwin generations.
 The rebuild
 command here may be `darwin-rebuild switch --flake <flake-uri>`.